apl-cornell/SCIF/docs/LanguageBasics/types.md

 ## Labels

-Each variable type in SCIF is associated with a label representing its integrity level. `T{l}` describes a type `T` associated with the label `l`.
+Each variable type in SCIF is associated with a label representing its level of integrity.
+`T{l}` describes a type `T` associated with the label `l`.

 For example: